cheungdzinyung/DealingRoom/README.md

 May 25 | Tasks List (spreadsheet)
 May 28 | Tasks List added in trello
 May 28 | READme update
+May 29 | Split folders into frontend and backend

 ## Deployment